 - apprentices aged 19 and over, but in the first year of their apprenticeship.

 Tips, service charges, gratuities and cover charges cannot be used to make up national minimum wage pay, but may still be taxed.
 This means that eligible workers should receive at least the national minimum wage in basic pay with any tips being paid on top.
-Further details can be found at www.gov.uk.
+Further details about tips can be found in the section below and on HMRC’s website (https://www.gov.uk/tips-at-work).

 Tips received by staff do not count towards national minimum wage.
 Staff who receive tips in any form must still be paid at least minimum wage for each hour of work they perform in addition to tips.